Russell Island (Moreton Bay): History

 A basic survey of the island was conducted by Robert Dixon in 1839.
 He named the island after Lord John Russell the Secretary of State for the Colonies in the 1840s.

 The island was first settled by Europeans in 1866, when John Campbell was granted a lease on the northern end of the island closely followed by John Willes and his family.
 Land auctions commenced in 1870.
 Farmers and oystermen were the first full-time inhabitants, but with the arrival of the Jackson family in 1906, a small village was created on the western side of the island called Jacksonville, that had a sawmill, pineapple canning factory, jetty and even a picture theatre.

 Russell Island State School was officially opened on Thursday 20 January 1916 by James Stodart, member of the Queensland Legislative Assembly for Logan.
 It opened for lessons on Monday 24 January 1916 under 17-year-old head teacher Miss Eileen Willes.
 The school building had been relocated from Pine Ridge (near Southport).
 It was 21 by 14 ft and was on the eastern side of Centre Road (approx 27.6698°S 153.3845°E) in almost the centre of the island.
 In the first year, there were 17 children from 8 families.
 In 1927 following a vote by residents, the school was relocated to its present site in the north of the island.
 The school continues to use the original building, albeit extended and repaired.
-In 1931 a special school boat was employed to transport children from the surrounding islands (Lamb, Macleay and Karrangarra) and convey them to the Russell Island State School.
+In 1931 a special school boat was employed to transport children from the surrounding islands (Lamb, Macleay and Karragarra) and convey them to the Russell Island State School.

 Russell Island Methodist Church opened on Saturday 18 December 1920 in Jackson Road.
 It is no longer extant.